William D. Leahy: Flag officer

 Leahy formed a good working relationship with the new Assistant Secretary of the Navy, Henry L. Roosevelt, an Annapolis graduate and distant cousin of the President whom Leahy considered a close personal friend, but he clashed with the new CNO, Admiral William H. Standley, who sought to assert the power of the CNO over the bureau chiefs.
 In this he was opposed by Leahy and the Chief of the Bureau of Aeronautics, Rear Admiral Ernest J. King, who enlisted the aid of Henry Roosevelt and the Secretary of the Navy, Claude A. Swanson, to block it.
 In 1936, the commander-in-chief United States Fleet (CINCUS), Admiral Joseph M. Reeves recommended Leahy for the position of Commander Battleships Battle Force, with the rank of vice admiral.
 Standley was opposed to this, but was unable to persuade Swanson or the President, who invited Leahy to a private chat at the White House before proceeding to take up his new posting.

-Leahy assumed his new command on July 13, 1935.
+Leahy assumed his new command on 13 July 1935.
 In October Roosevelt came out to California for the California Pacific International Exposition.
 Leahy treated him to the largest fleet maneuver the U.S. Navy had ever carried out, with 129 warships, including 12 battleships, participating, which the President observed from the deck of the cruiser USS Houston.
-On March 30, 1936, Leahy was promoted to the temporary rank of admiral and hoisted his four-star flag on the battleship USS California as Commander Battle Force.
+On 30 March 1936, Leahy was promoted to the temporary rank of admiral and hoisted his four-star flag on the battleship USS California as Commander Battle Force.
 One of his last acts in this post was a symbolic one: he transferred his flag to the aircraft carrier USS Ranger as a sign of his conviction that aircraft were now an integral part of sea power.

 Chief of Naval Operations

 In December 1935, Swanson told Leahy in confidence that he would be appointed the next CNO if Roosevelt won the 1936 presidential election.
-Roosevelt won the election with a landslide victory, and on November 10, 1936, it was announced that he would succeed Standley as CNO on January 1, 1937.
-As CNO, Leahy was content to let the bureau chiefs function as they always had, with the CNO acting as a primus inter pares.
-Swanson was chronically ill, and Henry Roosevelt died on February 22, 1936.
+Roosevelt won the election with a landslide victory, and on 10 November 1936, it was announced that Leahy would succeed Standley as CNO on 1 January 1937.
+As CNO, Leahy was content to let the bureau chiefs function as they always had, acting as a primus inter pares.
+Swanson was chronically ill, and Henry Roosevelt died on 22 February 1936.
 Charles Edison became the new assistant secretary, but he lacked experience in naval affairs.